 - a Welcome Pack comprising:

 - Welcome Letter giving full details on how to get the best out of your gliding at the club

 - Members Handbook and Directory

 It usually takes between 60-100 flights to go solo, so this package could send you well on your way to becoming a fully fledged glider pilot*.
 During this time, you are likely to accumulate around 5 hours flying time; more if you have the good fortune to enjoy some lengthy soaring flights.

 When your flying credit has been used up simply top-up your account to cover flying fees as they arise (see tariff).
 At the end of the three months you can then join the club as a full member and continue to fly, saving over £35.

-Before buying a voucher please check our terms & conditions.
+Before buying a Learn to Glide, please check our full terms & conditions.